 Certain elbow conditions may require surgery, especially if conservative treatment options haven’t been successful.
 For example, elbow tendon tears may require surgery to remove or repair damaged tissue and restore strength.

-Some elbow surgeries can be done with an arthroscope.
-During this surgery, your surgeon places their surgical instruments through two small incisions to make repairs.
+Some elbow surgeries can be done with arthroscopically, with your surgeon placing their surgical instruments through two small incisions to make repairs.
 An arthroscope causes less harm to healthy tissues and greatly reduces recovery time compared to traditional surgery.

 Common elbow problems that can be treated with arthroscopy include bone spurs, cartilage damage, tendon tears, and arthritis.
-Often times, arthroscopic elbow surgery can address multiple elbow conditions can be addressed at one time.
+Often times, arthroscopic elbow surgery can address multiple elbow conditions at one time.

 You arrive at the facility about an hour before your actual surgery time and are checked in by our staff.
-We conduct a brief health check, listen to your heart and lungs and check your blood pressure, pulse, and temperature.
+We have you change into a surgical gown, listen to your heart and lungs, and check your blood pressure, pulse, and temperature.
 We then start an IV to give you fluids and medications, and prep the skin around your surgery site.

 A monitored anesthetic often lets you relax and fall asleep without the effects of a general anesthetic.
 At the end of your surgery, a local anesthetic is injected into the elbow to help manage initial discomfort.

 Once you’re fast asleep in the operating room, your elbow is filled with saline.
 Saline helps expand your joint, making it easier for your surgeon to move surgical instruments and see tissues.
 Your surgeon inserts an arthroscope, a tiny camera hooked up to a large computer screen, to magnify the structures in your elbow and see inside your joint.

-Once your surgeon can see in the joint, they make another incision to insert their surgical instruments and repair the damaged tissue.
-While in your elbow, your surgeon will usually fix any repairable damage they find, even if it was not expected.
-Even MRIs can miss damage in your elbow, but during an arthroscopy, your surgeon can see exactly what is problematic.
-A Physician’s Assistant often helps your surgeon throughout surgery and understands everything that was done.
+Once your surgeon can see in the joint, they make another incision to insert their surgical instruments and repair whatever repairable damage they find, even unexpected damage.
+MRIs can miss damage in your elbow, but during an arthroscopy, your surgeon can see everything that’s problematic.
+A Physician’s Assistant (PA) often helps your surgeon throughout surgery and understands everything that was done.